junxit/us-congress-bills-116/bill.md

     >     - **(iii)** Whether the change was adopted fewer than 180 days before the date of the election with respect to which the change is to take effect.
     >     - **(iv)** Whether the defendant has failed to provide timely or complete notice of the adoption of the change as required by applicable Federal or State law.

 - **(c)** *Grounds for stay or interlocutory appeal* Section 12(d) of such Act (52 U.S.C.
-10308(d)) is amended by adding at the end the following: “A jurisdiction’s inability to enforce its voting or election laws, regulations, policies, or redistricting plans, standing alone, shall not be deemed to constitute irreparable harm to the public interest or to the interests of a defendant in a lawsuit under the U.S. Constitution or any Federal law that prohibits discrimination on the basis of race, color, or membership in a language minority group in the voting process, for the purposes of determining whether a stay of a court’s order or an interlocutory appeal under section 1253 of title 28, United States Code, is warranted.”
+10308(d)) is further amended by adding at the end the following:
+  > - **(3)** A jurisdiction’s inability to enforce its voting or election laws, regulations, policies, or redistricting plans, standing alone, shall not be deemed to constitute irreparable harm to the public interest or to the interests of a defendant in an action arising under the U.S. Constitution or any Federal law that prohibits discrimination on the basis of race, color, or membership in a language minority group in the voting process, for the purposes of determining whether a stay of a court’s order or an interlocutory appeal under section 1253 of title 28, United States Code, is warranted.

 ## § 8.
 Definitions